The New Roaring Twenties: Welcome to the Revolution

 You can feel it in the air.
 The thickening tension, the small fires before the inferno, the coming of the next revolution.

 There is only so long people will tolerate boots on their necks.
-There is only so much gentrification, housing insecurity and gig economy dependence people can survive and small groups of people thrive on our miseries.
+There is only so much gentrification, racial injustice, housing insecurity and gig economy dependence people can survive while small groups of people thrive on our miseries.
 There is only so much fire and flood, food and water shortage people can sustain.
-The is only so much silencing of the majority under the greedy political and religious minority leadership citizens will put up with.
-There are only so many pills the can feed us to numb the pains and growing anger.
+The is only so much silencing of the majority under greedy political and religious minority leadership citizens will put up with.
+There are only so many pills they can feed us to numb the pains and growing anger.